 - Global Group

 - IP groups

-- NT domain groups

 - LDAP domain groups

-NOTES: If authentication is enabled, the global administrator-who has all rights and permissions on the R3000 server-will see all branches of the tree: Global Group, IP, NT, and LDAP.
+NOTES: If authentication is enabled, the global administrator who has all rights and permissions on the R3000 server-will see all branches of the tree: Global Group, IP and LDAP.
 If authentication is disabled, only the Global Group and IP branches will be seen.